davidmcclure/litecoder/README.md

 ## Goals
 - Be fast.
 Lookups take ~20µs.
 - Work anywhere without hassle.
-The underlying data sits in SQLite and ships with the package - just `pip install`.
-Since everything is totally embedded, it can be used in ETL and big data workflows involving billions of inputs.
+The underlying data ships with the package, and gets pulled into ram when an index is loaded (~50m) - just `pip install`.
+Since everything sits in RAM, the library can be used in ETL and big data workflows involving billions of inputs.
+(And if you want, it's easy to access the underlying relational data in SQLite.)
+- First-class support for nicknames and abbreviations.
+Eg, `NYC` always means New York City.
 - Favor precision over recall.
 Litecoder will miss some things, but when it returns a result, it should be trustworthy.
-- Support non-standard names that clearly refer to a city or state.
-Eg, `NYC` always means New York City.
 - Some heuristics are unavoidable - eg, `Boston` should map to `Boston, MA`, not `Boston, GA` (which exists!).
 In these cases, do something simple and easy to reason about.

 ## Non-Goals